kmdouglass/kmdouglass.github.io/posts/complex-data-types-and-the-rust-ffi.rst

    RStruct *data_new(void);

-First, you can see the ``enum`` that contains the variations of the ``Value`` data type that is stored in the ``RStruct`` and that were defined in Rust.
+First, you can see the ``enum`` that contains the variations of the ``Value`` data type that is stored in the ``RStruct`` and that was defined in Rust.
 The name of this new type is ``Value_Tag``, and it is used to define the current type of a value.

 .. code-block:: c